Ask. Learn. Improve

 Expected Benefits: Reduced risk of incidents due to outdated procedures, significantly faster onboarding for new engineers

-Limitation 1: Synonyms and Terminology
+Limitation 1: synonyms and terminology

 Traditional Search: "Power failure" won't find "utility loss event" or "mains outage"